 The baseline (do-minimum scenario) is the reference point against which the impact of the proposed development can be compared and assessed.
 This is often referred to as 'business as usual' where assumptions are made on projected cumulative GHG emissions over the study period.
-The do-minimum scenario for the proposed development comprises the cumulative GHG emissions within the agreed physical and temporal boundary (see Section 6.4) of the proposed development but without implementation of the proposed development.
+The do-minimum scenario for the proposed development comprises the cumulative GHG emissions within the agreed physical and temporal boundary (see Section 6.4) of the proposed development.